-Quantitation Assays: Usually rely on stoichiometry binding between reagents like Ethidium Bromide, SYBR dyes to correlate with a DNA amount.
-Generally a more robust, more expensive manner of determining amounts.
+Quantitation Assays: Usually rely on stoichiometry binding between reagents like Qubit flourochromes, Ethidium Bromide, SYBR dyes, etc to correlate with a DNA amount.
+Generally a more robust manner of determining amounts, but not effective at gauging purity.
 ALONG the same lines, DNA fragment quantitation can be done by comparing band intensities in an ethidium bromide stained gel - i.e. use a marker as a gauge.